 Dr. Bhattacharyya is also President and Chief Technologist of Streamlined Embedded Technologies, LLC.
 He has previously held industrial positions as a Researcher at the Hitachi America Semiconductor Research Laboratory (San Jose, California), and Compiler Developer at Kuck & Associates (Champaign, Illinois).
 He has held a visiting research position at the US Air Force Research Laboratory (Rome, New York).

 Dr. Bhattacharyya is director of the Maryland DSPCAD Research Group.
-He serves as associate editor for the Journal of Signal Processing Systems.
-He has also served as associate editor for the EURASIP Journal on Embedded Systems, and IEEE Transactions on Signal Processing Systems, and guest editor for the ACM Transactions on Embedded Computer Systems, EURASIP Journal on Applied Signal Processing, IEEE Computer Magazine, IEEE Transactions on Biomedical Circuits and Systems, and IEEE Signal Processing Magazine.
+He serves as co-Editor-in-Chief for the Journal of Signal Processing Systems.
+He has previously served as Associate Editor for the EURASIP Journal on Embedded Systems, Journal of Signal Processing Systems, and IEEE Transactions on Signal Processing Systems, and Guest Editor for the ACM Transactions on Embedded Computer Systems, EURASIP Journal on Applied Signal Processing, IEEE Computer Magazine, IEEE Transactions on Biomedical Circuits and Systems, and IEEE Signal Processing Magazine.

 Dr. Bhattacharyya has served as Director of Membership Services for the IEEE Signal Processing Society (2010-2012).
 He has served as Chair of the IEEE Signal Processing Society Technical Committee on Design and Implementation of Signal Processing Systems (2008-2009).
 He has served as General Chair or Co-chair for the IEEE Workshop on Signal Processing Systems (2010); International Workshop on Systems, Architectures, Modeling and Simulation (2004); IEEE International Conference on Application Specific Systems, Architectures, and Processors (2003); IEEE Workshop on Embedded Computer Vision (2007); International Conference on Compilers, Architectures, and Synthesis for Embedded Systems (2002); and International Conference on Embedded Software and Systems (2008).
 He has served as Technical Program Co-Chair for the IEEE Workshop on Embedded Computer Vision (2006); ACM/IEEE International Conference on Distributed Smart Cameras (2009); IEEE International Conference on Application Specific Systems, Architectures, and Processors (2002); IEEE Workshop on Signal Processing Systems (2008); IEEE Biomedical Circuits and Systems Conference (2008); and International Workshop on Embedded Software Optimization (2006).
 He has served as Topic Co-Chair (Compilers and Code Generation for Embedded Systems) for the Design, Automation and Test in Europe Conference and Exhibition (2008-2010).

-Dr. Bhattacharyya's co-authored and co-edited books include the Handbook of Signal Processing Systems (Springer, 2010); Embedded Multiprocessors: Scheduling and Synchronization (second edition: CRC Press, 2009, first edition: Marcel Dekker, Inc., 2000); Embedded Computer Vision (Springer, 2008); Memory Management for Synthesis of DSP Software (CRC Press, 2006); Domain-Specific Processors: Systems, Architectures, Modeling, and Simulation (Marcel Dekker, Inc., 2003); and Software Synthesis from Dataflow Graphs (Kluwer Academic Publishers, 1996).
+Dr. Bhattacharyya's co-authored and co-edited books include the Handbook of Signal Processing Systems (Springer, second edition: 2013, first edition: 2010); Embedded Multiprocessors: Scheduling and Synchronization (second edition: CRC Press, 2009, first edition: Marcel Dekker, Inc., 2000); Embedded Computer Vision (Springer, 2008); Memory Management for Synthesis of DSP Software (CRC Press, 2006); Domain-Specific Processors: Systems, Architectures, Modeling, and Simulation (Marcel Dekker, Inc., 2003); and Software Synthesis from Dataflow Graphs (Kluwer Academic Publishers, 1996).